KosRud/DQ-skinning-for-Unity/README.md

 <img src="https://raw.githubusercontent.com/ConstantineRudenko/DQ-skinning-for-Unity/master/Screenshots/Leg.gif" width="600">

-# Warning:
-You will not see any effect in edit mode.<br>
-The scipt only works in play mode.<br>
-If you see no effect in play mode verify that you are using the right shader.

 ## Unity version
 The script was tested with following Unity versions:
 * **2020.1.0a13.1443** (earlier versions do not support `#pragma multi_compile` in compute shaders)